 It may not seem like a long time to explore a city, but trust that you can comfortably see the best of Mostar in 1 day.
 Taking you through the many sights that make the Old Town so memorable, following this Mostar travel itinerary will help you explore the history and culture of the city, sometimes in unexpected ways.
 Plus, if you have extra time, we’ll give you a few ideas of other places nearby that you can visit as well.

-However, before we get to our Mostar itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Mostar itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 With all that sorted, let’s get to all the great things you’ll have the chance to see and do with your 24 hours in Mostar.